 This course serves to instruct music education students on the best practices for teaching percussion in the secondary school music programs.
-A sample curriculum will be given for a beginning percussion class, as well as middle and high school percussion sections.
 University students will also learn current trends in pedagogical approaches and teaching styles for the various ensembles usually found on middle and high school campuses.